What to Expect in Worship

 We gather in worship to find meaning and live more deeply.
 Worship creates connections within, among, and beyond us, calling us to our better selves, calling us to live with wisdom and compassion.

 Unitarian Universalist worship styles vary by congregation, and even within congregations.
-Some congregations’ worship is contemporary and high tech.
-Some congregations’ worship is traditional and formal.
-Some feature exuberant music, some include long periods of silent reflection.
-Our congregation’s worship is contemplative, smart, modern and includes lots of singing both by the attendees and the not-so-occasional solo by Rev. Mara.
+Some congregations’ worship is contemporary and high-tech.
+Some is traditional and formal.
+Some feature exuberant music; some include long periods of silent reflection.
+Our congregation’s worship is contemplative, smart, modern, and includes lots of singing.

 Elements of a typical Sunday morning worship service here at the First UU Society include: